gnomikos/BGPblend/README.md

 BGPblend combines BGP data from RIPE RIS and Routeviews to address the challenge of mapping IP Prefixes to ASes with high accuracy and coverage.
 Due to BGP prefix hijack attacks, route leaks or any other misconfiguration, a daily BGP snapshot may contain tainted entries misinfering AS-to-prefix mappings.

-Why BGPblend is important
+**Why BGPblend is important?**
+Can be used for:
+- More accurate monitoring when translating IP paths to AS paths
+- Preliminary indications of BGP misconfigurations/attacks
+- More accurate IP geolocation based on AS country feeds

 ------------

-How it works:
+## How it works
 - For a given time window it collects all the announced ASes as seen from both RIPE RIS and Routeviews monitors and for each AS it fetches the corresponding prefixes.
 - Selecting a consistency threshold (%), we preserve only the AS-to-prefix mappings that consistently appeared for more than the applied threshold (number of days) accross the selected period.
-- Then it merges the RIPE RIS and Routeviews datasets respectively accross the time window for which it has already downloaded data according to the initial step, extracting two representative merged files for every database.
+- Then, it merges the RIPE RIS and Routeviews datasets respectively accross the time window for which it has already downloaded data according to the initial step, extracting two representative merged files for every database.
-- It merges the two merged files from the previous step.
+- Finally, it merges the two merged files from the previous step.
-- Finally, we filter out the final list with the reserved IP prefixees.
+- We filter out the final list with the reserved IP prefixees.
 - For those conflicting cases where for the same prefix we have multiple AS mappings, we consider all associated ASes as valid mappings and treat the case as BGP MOAS.

 ## How to run